Lawrence Hargrave

-Lawrence Hargrave, MRAeS, (29 January 1850 – 6 July 1915) was a British-born Australian engineer, explorer, astronomer, inventor and aeronautical pioneer.
+Lawrence Hargrave, MRAeS, (29 January 1850 – 6 July 1915) was an Australian engineer, explorer, astronomer, inventor and aeronautical pioneer.
+He was perhaps best known for inventing the box kite, which was quickly adopted by other aircraft designers and subsequently formed the aerodynamic basis of early biplanes.

 Biography

-Lawrence Hargrave was born in Greenwich, England, the second son of John Fletcher Hargrave (later Attorney-General of NSW), and was educated at Queen Elizabeth's Grammar School, Kirkby Lonsdale, Westmorland, where there is now a building named in his honour.
+Lawrence Hargrave was born in Greenwich, England, the second son of John Fletcher Hargrave (later Attorney-General of NSW), and was educated at Queen Elizabeth's Grammar School, Kirkby Lonsdale, Westmorland, where there is now a Design and Technology building named in his honour.
 He immigrated to Australia at fifteen years of age with his family, arriving in Sydney on 5 November 1865 on the La Hogue.
 He accepted a place on the Ellesmere and circumnavigated Australia.
 Although he had shown ability in mathematics at his English school he failed the matriculation examination and in 1867 took an engineering apprenticeship with the Australasian Steam Navigation Company in Sydney.
 He later found the experience of great use in constructing his models and his theories.

-In 1872, as an engineer, he sailed on the Maria on a voyage to New Guinea but the ship was wrecked.
+In 1872, as an engineer, Hargrave sailed on the Maria on a voyage to New Guinea but the ship was wrecked.
 In 1875, he again sailed as an engineer on William John Macleay's expedition to the Gulf of Papua.
 From October 1875 to January 1876 he was exploring the hinterland of Port Moresby under Octavius Stone, and in April 1876 went on another expedition under Luigi D'Albertis for over 400 miles up the Fly River on the SS Ellengowan.
 In 1877 he was inspecting the newly developing pearling industry for Parbury Lamb and Co.
 He returned to Sydney, joined the Royal Society of New South Wales in 1877, and in 1878 became an assistant astronomical observer at Sydney Observatory.
 He held this position for about five years, retired in 1883 with a moderate competency, and gave the rest of his life to research work.